Sparse Classification: a scalable discrete optimization perspective: Dual Framework

 In the logistic regression framework, the loss function is the logistic loss and the objective function can be interpreted as the negative log-likelihood of the data plus a regularization term, which ensures strict convexity of the objective and existence of an optimal solution.

-In the SVM framework, the loss function $\ell$ is the hinge loss: Under proper normalization assumptions, the square norm $\| w \|_2^2$ relates to the notion of margin, which characterizes the robustness of the separating hyperplane $\lbrace x : w^T x + b = 0 \rbrace$, while the loss part penalizes the data points which do no satisfy $y_i(w^T x_i + b) \geqslant 1$, that is points which are misclassified or lie within the margin \citep{vapnik1998support}.
+In the SVM framework, the loss function $\ell$ is the hinge loss: Under proper normalization assumptions, the square norm $\| w \|_2^2$ relates to the notion of margin, which characterizes the robustness of the separating hyperplane $\lbrace x : w^\top x + b = 0 \rbrace$, while the loss part penalizes the data points which do no satisfy $y_i(w^\top x_i + b) \geqslant 1$, that is points which are misclassified or lie within the margin \citep{vapnik1998support}.

 In addition, this general formulation \eqref{eqn:reg_class} can be extended to a broad family of other loss functions used in classification (e.g. 2-norm SVM) or even in regression problems.
-Throughout the paper we make the following assumption: \begin{assumption} The loss function $\ell(y,\cdot)$ is convex for any $y \in \{-1,1\}$. \end{assumption}

-In classification, deeper results and insights can typically be obtained by adopting a dual perspective.
-Denoting $X = (x_i^T)_{i=1,...,n} \in \mathbb{R}^{n \times p}$ the design matrix, we have: \begin{theorem} Under Assumption \ref{conv_loss}, strong duality holds for problem \eqref{eqn:reg_class} and its dual is
+Throughout the paper we make the following assumption: \begin{assumption} The loss function $\ell(y,\cdot)$ is convex for $y \in \{-1,1\}$. \end{assumption} In classification, deeper results and insights can typically be obtained by adopting a dual perspective.
+Denoting $X = (x_i^\top)_{i=1,...,n} \in \mathbb{R}^{n \times p}$ the design matrix, we have: \begin{theorem} Under Assumption \ref{conv_loss}, strong duality holds for problem \eqref{eqn:reg_class} and its dual is

 where $ \hat \ell(y, \alpha) := \max_{u \in \mathbb{R}} u \alpha - \ell(y,u) $ is the \emph{Fenchel conjugate} of the loss function $\ell$ \citep[see][chap.~3.3]{boyd2004convex}. \end{theorem} Table \ref{tab:loss_functions} summarizes some popular loss functions in classification and their corresponding Fenchel conjugates.